Experienced. Determined. Respected

 Frequently, mediation occurs during the pendency of a summary judgment motion or other dispositive motions.
 While the motion is pending, each side can take a look at their positions and decide that mediation might help settle the matter rather than await the outcome of the actual Court decision.
 Many mediations occur while appeals are pending.
 Mediation has the benefits of the entire process being confidential and party driven.

-After preliminary discussions concerning scheduling, typically the mediation occurs in the Law Offices of Douglas Coppola which has space to hold caucuses for up to 5 parties.
+After preliminary discussions concerning scheduling, typically the mediation occurs in the Law Office of Douglas Coppola which has space to hold caucuses for up to 5 parties.
 Doug has also been retained to travel out of Buffalo to mediate disputes in other jurisdictions.

 Pre-Mediation